-As a key strategic document adopted by the City Council, all of the SOA indicators and actions will be included in a strategic plan monitoring database system.
-This ensures that the relevant senior management provide regular reports using statistical and standard project management type status reports on each of the indicators or actions in the plan.
-This feeds the quarterly performance report to the Council's Best Value Performance and Efficiency Sub-Committee and subsequently the Annual Performance Report.
+As a key strategic document adopted by the City Council and Partners, all of the SOA indicators and actions will be included in a strategic plan monitoring database system.
+This ensures that the relevant senior managers provide statistical and standard project management type status reports on each of the indicators or actions in the Agreement.
+This generates the quarterly performance report to the Council's Best Value Performance and Efficiency Sub-Committee, and the six monthly reports to the Dundee Partnership Management Group.